splunk/public-o11y-docs/logs/lo-transition.rst

 Verify log data transfer
 ==============================================================================================================
-After completing the preceding steps, you will be able to store data in both Log Observer and your Splunk platform instance for 30 days.
+After completing the preceding steps, you can store data in both Log Observer and your Splunk platform instance for 30 days.
 During the 30-day window you can verify that the data in your Splunk platform instance from Log Observer Connect matches the Log Observer data.
 There is no disruption to your functionality during this time.

 Changes in logging after the transition
 ==============================================================================================================